hayk314/visualization/README.md

 In this way, we will get a tree of rectangles where the leaves of this tree represent a partition of a small neighbourhood of the word shape into disjoint rectangles.

 Let us see this partition in action.
-Take some random word, say **SciLag**, draw this word on canvas (see the `drawWord` function in `wordle.py`) and create its Quadtree using the function `getQuadTree` in `BBox.py`.
+Take some random word, say **SciLag**, draw this word on canvas (see the `draw_word` method of the `Wordle` class) and create its Quadtree using the function `construct_quadtree` in `bbox.py`.
 To visualize the actual partition we color the edges of all bounding boxes of this tree (see `tester.py`) and get something like this:

 ![QuadTree compressed](https://github.com/hayk314/visualization/blob/master/wordle/bbox_UNcompressed.png)